peseoane/minesweeper/README.md

 node_modules
 ```

-> Plase, DO NOT IGNORE ALL `.idea` folder as is designed to be shared and could be helpful for other developers.
+> Please, DO NOT IGNORE ALL `.idea` folder as is designed to be shared and could be helpful for other developers.

 You can create a `.gitignore` more specific for your project with this tool: